Jackal (The Day of the Jackal): Abilities and skills

 The Jackal uses a numbered Swiss bank account to hold the proceeds of his work.
 He is a careful, sophisticated and meticulous killer who plans every detail of each assassination well in advance.
 He has multiple successful contracts, but no record or file on any European police force whatsoever.
-During the course of the novel he contacts a Congo mercenary called Louis, whom he met in Katanga as a character reference and who puts the Jackal in touch with a skilled armourer who fabricates the assassin's rifle and a forger who provides false identification papers.
-In order to get a false identification paper, the Jackal gives his own driver's licence to the forger with the claim that the card belongs to a dead man; when the forger tries to blackmail him for more money, the Jackal kills him.
+During the course of the novel he contacts a Congo mercenary called Louis, whom he met in Katanga (that means the Jackal was probably a mercenary during the Congo Crisis for some time), who puts the Jackal in touch with a skilled armourer who fabricates the assassin's rifle and a forger who provides false identification papers.
+According to his abilities and high professionalism, the Jackal was trained as a sniper in the British Army and has combat experience (most likely during the Malayan Emergency).
+In order to get a false identification paper, the Jackal gives his own driver's license to the forger with the claim that the card belongs to a dead man; when the forger tries to coax more money from the Englishman, the Jackal kills him.

 The Jackal speaks fluent French and is sufficiently skilled in hand-to-hand combat that he can kill with his bare hands.
-He is skilled with handguns and a marksman with a rifle.
 He has managed to remain anonymous except to those select few who recommend him for an assignment.
 He considers his anonymity his main weapon and prefers to carry out missions alone.

 In the novel, the international police forces hunting him speculate that he may have helped assassinate Rafael Leónidas Trujillo in the Dominican Republic by shooting the driver of his armoured car, causing it to crash into the trap in which Trujillo was, in fact, killed.
 The 1973 film version tells not only was he involved in Trujillo's death but also killed a V.I.P. identified only as "that fellow from the Congo" (implicitly Patrice Lumumba, whose murder in the novel was committed by another assassin considered by the OAS).

 Before he is approached by the OAS, the Jackal's only known confirmed kills are of two German rocket scientists in Egypt, who were helping Gamal Abdel Nasser build rockets to attack Israel.
 He performed this task at close range using a small-calibre weapon, a crime that left the Egyptian government furious and baffled.
 The Jackal was paid by a Zionist millionaire in New York, who considered his money "well spent".
+Although he resides in an expensive section of London (Mayfair) the Jackal is clever enough to realize that regardless of whether or not the OAS can capture France that De Gaulle's partisans will not stop until they have tracked him down and killed him; thus he plans to retire as a millionaire to Lebanon.